Personal preference kit: Purpose

 Federal Aviation Regulations as of 2021 define the purpose of Personal Preference Kits as allowing "persons on particular mission to carry personal items for use as mementos"; mementos are defined as "flags, patches, insignia, medallions, minor graphics, and similar items of little commercial value".
 Astronauts were required to submit a manifest listing the items to be held in their PPKs as well as the ultimate recipients of the items, sixty days prior to their launch date.

 Information on the items taken by astronauts is usually kept private.
 Some personal items have been put on display or given as awards to shuttle workers and VIPs.

 Usage

 Gemini program

-Project Gemini astronauts were authorized to taken personal items on missions in a 6 x 7 in nylon drawstring bag.
+Project Gemini astronauts were authorized to take personal items on missions in a 6 x 7 in nylon drawstring bag.
 Astronaut Wally Schirra disclosed the contents of the kit he took on the Gemini 6A mission, which contained his Navy wings, hunting license, and many medals, flags, and patches.